rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ## <a name="faq"></a> Frequently Asked Questions
 ### Q: How do I send message based on app version?
-When creating campaigns, you can specify the app version - such as debug, staging, or production verison.
+When creating campaigns, you can specify the app version - such as debug, staging, or production version.
 `<versionName>.<versionCode>` is the format when specifying the versions; for example, 1.0.0-staging.101, 1.0.0-prod.203, or 0.x.x.4.

 ### Q: How many times In-App Message should be sent to device?
 Does it depends on Max Lifetime Impressions?